Predictive modelling seeks to answer the question.

 How is predictive modelling helpful?

 Modelling can be applied to any type of unknown event, regardless of when it occurred.
 For example, predictive models are often used to detect crimes and identify suspects.
-After the crime has taken place.
+Before the crime has taken place.

 Predictive modelling example applied to marketing.